 This web page shows only a small excerpt of our Hoffort research.
 Another 73 words (5 lines of text) covering the years 1308, 1631, 1345, 1346, 1413, 1404, 1349 and 1582 are included under the topic Early Hoffort History in all our PDF Extended History products and printed products wherever possible.

 Hoffort Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Hoffort were recorded, including Ufford, Ufforde and others.
+Over the years, many variations of the name Hoffort were recorded, including Ufford, Ufforde, Hawford, Hoffard and others.

 Early Notables of the Hoffort family (pre 1700)